 See the Webuildstores Twitter feed.

-To get the full Instagram experience, you'll need an Instagram for business account:
+To get the whole Instagram experience, you'll need an Instagram for a business account:

 Get real-time metrics on how your stories and promoted posts perform throughout the day.

 Get insights into your followers and how they interact with your posts and stories.

 Add information about your company, such as business hours, location and phone number.